Sea Birds of Madeira

 Desertas Islands trips

-If you are on a one and a half day trip you can enjoy a longer guided tour of the island followed by dinner on board.
+If you are on a two day trip you can enjoy a longer guided tour of the island followed by dinner on board.
 In the early evening a two hour boat trip lets you watch the marine birds return to their nesting sites.
 At sunset we'll return to the bay to spend the night and listen out for the calls of the Madeiran Storm-petrel Oceanodroma castro.
-After breakfast the boat returns to Madeira arriving in Funchal at approximately 13:30 pm.
+After breakfast the boat returns to Madeira arriving in Funchal at approximately 4:00 pm.
 On this tour is essential to bring your own sleeping bag and lunch for the first day.

 Selvagens Island Bird Watching Holiday